 All documents related to SEND are stored securely in a locked filing cabinet in a locked room and / or a secure computer drive.
 Records are accessible to the SENDCo and Senior Leaders.
-Current information relevant to teaching and learning is available to the child's class teacher and LSA (if appropriate).
+Current information relevant to teaching and learning is available to the child's class teacher and Teaching Assistant